Sumayyamomin/WEB-__TECHNOLOGY/WEB TECHNOLOGY/program1/README.md

 ## How to Use

-1. Enter the Enter Operand-1.
+1. Enter the Operand-1.
 2. Select the operation you want to perform.
-3. Enter the Enter Operand-2.
+3. Enter the Operand-2.
-4. Click on the "Addition" "Subtraction" "Multiplication" "Division" Required Button.
+4. Click on the "Addition", "Subtraction", "Multiplication" ,"Division" Required Button.
 5. The result will be displayed in the output field.